BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CreateTableCommand.md

 # Lobby : CreateTable

-To create a new table, you have to send a **CreateTableCommand** with all the parameters of the poker table.
+To create a new table, you have to send a **Create Table** command with all the parameters of the poker table.

 If successful, the id of the table will be received.
 If not, server will send "-1".